wwfyde/dify-docs/en/community/support.md

 ### Community Support

 {% hint style="info" %}
-Please do not share your Dify account information or other sensitive information with the community.
+Please do not share your MoLook account information or other sensitive information with the community.
 Our support staff will not ask for your account information.
 {% endhint %}

 * Submit an Issue on [GitHub](https://github.com/langgenius/dify)